SaschaHeyer/Named-Entity-Recognition/documentation/step-2-build-components.md

 $ sh build_components.sh
 ```

-## Check if the components are sucessfully pushed to the Google Cloud Repository
+## Check if the components are successfully pushed to the Google Cloud Repository

-Naviate to the Google Cloud Container Registry and validate if you see the components.
+Navigate to the Google Cloud Container Registry and validate if you see the components.

 ![container registry](https://github.com/SaschaHeyer/Named-Entity-Recognition/blob/master/documentation/files/container.png?raw=true)

 ## Upload the component specification
 The specification contains anything we need to use the component.
-Therefore we need access to this files later on in our pipeline.
+Therefore we need access to these files later on in our pipeline.

-We upload all three component specifiations to your Google Cloud Storage and make it pubic accessable by setting the permission to `allUsers`.
+We upload all three component specifications to your Google Cloud Storage and make it public accessible by setting the permission to `allUsers`.

-> It is also possible to upload those files to a storage solution of your chooice.
+> It is also possible to upload those files to a storage solution of your choice.

 Navigate to the components folder `/components/` open `copy_specification.sh` set your bucket name `BUCKET="your-bucket"` and run the following command: